diecatiamonteiro/final-project-mern/README.md

 1. User navigates to an artist or venue profile.
 2. Selects an available date from the calendar.
 3. Clicks "Request Booking".
-4. Clicks "Send Request".
+4. Confirmation modal appears.
+5. Clicks "Request Booking".
-5. Success toast appears.
+6. Success toast appears.
-6. Pending booking is created and added to Dashboard > My Bookings > Sent Bookings.
+7. Pending booking is created and added to My Greenroom > My Bookings > Sent Bookings.
-7. The other party receives an email.
+8. The other party receives an email.

 📌 **Artist/venue who initiated booking edits a pending booking**

-1. User navigates to Dashboard > My Bookings > Sent Bookings.
+1. User navigates to My Greenroom > My Bookings > Sent Bookings.
 2. Clicks "Edit Date".
 3. Modal appears and user selects another available date from the calendar.
 4. Clicks "Confirm".
 5. Success toast appears.
 6. Pending booking is updated and awaits confirmation from the other party.
-7. The other party receives an email and the booking is updated in their user dashboard.
+7. The other party receives an email and the booking is updated in their dashboard.

 📌 **Other party confirms booking**

-1. User navigates to Dashboard > My Bookings > Received Bookings.
+1. User navigates to My Greenroom > My Bookings > Received Bookings.
 2. Sees pending booking request.
 3. Clicks "Accept".
 4. Success toast appears.
 5. Booking status updates to "accepted".
 6. An email confirmation is sent to the other party.
 7. The booked date is removed from availability.
-8. Booking moves from "My Bookings" to "My Gigs".
+8. Booking moves from "My Bookings" to "My Confirmed Gigs".
 9. Messaging (email form - nodemailer) is now enabled.

 📌 **Other party declines booking**

-1. User navigates to Dashboard > My Bookings > Received Bookings.
+1. User navigates to My Greenroom > My Bookings > Received Bookings.
 2. Sees pending booking request.
 3. Clicks "Decline".
+4. Confirmation modal appears.
+5. Clicks "Decline Booking".
-4. Success toast appears.
+6. Success toast appears.
-5. Booking status updates to "declined".
-6. An email is sent to the other party.
 7. The booking disappears from the dashboard (soft delete).
+8. An email is sent to the other party.
-8. The requested date remains available.
+9. The requested date remains available.

 📌 **User cancels an accepted booking**

-1. User navigates to Dashboard > My Gigs.
+1. User navigates to My Greenroom > My Confirmed Gigs.
 2. Clicks "Cancel Gig".
-3. Sees confirmation modal.
+3. Confirmation modal appears.
 4. Clicks "Cancel Gig".
 5. Success toast appears.
-6. Booking status updates to "cancelled".
-7. The booking disappears from the dashboard (soft delete).
+6. The booking disappears from the dashboard (soft delete).
+7. An email is sent to the other party.
 8. The date becomes available again in the calendar.

-9. An email is sent to the other party.
+📌 **Artist visits another artist's profile**

+1. Navigates to an artist's profile.
+2. Cannot see their calendar.
+3. Instead sees their next three confirmed gigs with dates, names and clickable profile pictures of the venues.

+📌 **Venue visits another venue's profile**

+1. Navigates to a venue's profile.
+2. Cannot see their calendar.
+3. Instead sees their next three confirmed gigs with dates, names and clickable profile pictures of the artists.

 #### Search & Browse Flow

 📌 **User searches for artists or venues**

-1. Navigates to "Artists" or "Venues" page.
+1. Navigates to "Find Artists" or "Find Venues" page.
-2. Can browse all artists and venues (pagination)
+2. Can browse all artists and venues cards.
-3. Can use the search bar to type a name.
+3. Can use the search bar to refine search.
-4. Can use filters (performance type/venue type, artist genre, venue location, revenue split) to refine search.
-5. Clicks "Search Venues" or "Search Artists".
+4. Clicks "Search Venues" or "Search Artists".
-6. Sees filtered results.
+5. Sees filtered results or a no results message.
-7. Clicks on a profile to view more details.
+6. Clicks on a profile to view more details.

 📌 **Guest browsing**

 1. Navigates to homepage.
 2. Reads how The Greenroom works.
-3. Clicks on "Browse Artists" or "Browse Venues".
+3. Clicks on "Find Artists" or "Find Venues".
 4. Can view profiles, including:
    - Name
    - Description